 However, the Board recognises the importance of sound corporate governance and complies with the recommendations on corporate governance made by the QCA in the QCA Guidelines insofar as reasonably practicable given the Company's size and stage of development.
 The corporate governance regime will be reviewed in the future in light of any acquisitions or significant growth of the Company's business.

-The Board consists of five directors, three of whom are non-executive directors.
-The executive directors, being Eric Schaer and Hung Pham are not considered to be independent.
-The Board has determined that the non-executive directors, Piers Pottinger, Ross Marsh and Neil Osborn, are independent.
+The Board consists of three directors, two of whom are non-executive directors.
+The executive director, Eric Schaer, is not considered to be independent.
+The Board has determined that the non-executive directors, Piers Pottinger and Neil Osborn, are independent.

 The Board meets monthly to review, formulate and approve the Company's strategy, budget, corporate actions and major items of capital expenditure.
 The Board has established an Audit Committee, a Remuneration Committee and a Nomination Committee, with formally delegated duties and responsibilities and each with written terms of reference.

-The Audit Committee is comprised of Piers Pottinger and Ross Marsh and chaired by Ross Marsh.
+The Audit Committee is comprised of Piers Pottinger and Neil Osborn and chaired by Neil Osborn.
 The Audit Committee meets at least four times a year and otherwise as required.
 It has responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed, and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors and advising on the appointment of external auditors.
 The Audit Committee has unrestricted access to the Company’s external auditors.

 AIM Compliance Committee

-The AIM Compliance Committee comprises of Piers Pottinger and Ross Marsh and is chaired by Ross Marsh.
+The AIM Compliance Committee comprises of Piers Pottinger and Neil Osborn and is chaired by Neil Osborn.
 It meets not less than once a year and at such other times as required.
 The AIM Compliance Committee ensures that the Company has in place sufficient procedures, resources and controls to enable it to comply with the AIM Rules for Companies.
 The AIM Compliance Committee makes recommendations to the Board and proactively liaises with the Company's nominated adviser on compliance with the AIM Rules for Companies.
 The AIM Compliance Committee also monitors the Company's procedures to approve any share dealings by directors or employees in accordance with the Company's share deal policy and to ensure such dealings are notified to the Company's nominated adviser in accordance with the AIM Rules for Companies.

 Share Dealing Code